Holder Shadowing on Finite Intervals: Acknowledgement

-\textit{Acknowledgements:} The author would like to thank Anatole Katok for introduction to problem of \Holder shadowing and Andrey Gogolev for fruitful discussions.
-The work of the author was supported by Humboldt Postdoctoral Fellowship (Germany).
+The author would like to thank Anatole Katok for introduction to problem of \Holder shadowing and Andrey Gogolev for fruitful discussions.
+The work of the author was supported by the Chebyshev Laboratory (Department of Mathematics and Mechanics, St. Petersburg State University) under RF Government grant 11.G34.31.0026, JSC ``Gazprom Neft'' and Humboldt Postdoctoral Fellowship (Germany).